 computer programming and information services activities (excluding software development), £1.9 billion (8% of total R&D expenditure)

 miscellaneous business activities; technical testing and analysis, £1.5 billion (6%)

 The top eight product groups reporting £1.0 billion or more on R&D expenditure accounted for 69% of the total UK business R&D expenditure in 2017.

 Since 2016, two-thirds of all product groups experienced an increase in levels of R&D expenditure by UK businesses, with one-third decreasing.Back to table of contents

 Research and development (R&D) expenditure statistics can be split between the civil and defence sectors.
-Expenditure on R&D performed by UK businesses in the civil sector in 2017 (£22.3 billion) accounted for 94% of the total, with the remainder accounted for by defence (£1.4 billion).
-The value of R&D expenditure within the civil and defence sectors contrasted in 2017, with civil growing 6.0% and defence dropping 10.8% from 2016.
+Expenditure on R&D performed by UK businesses in the civil sector in 2017 (£22.1 billion) accounted for 93% of the total, with the remainder accounted for by defence (£1.6 billion).
+The values of R&D expenditure within the civil and defence sectors both grew in 2017, growing 5% and 2% respectively from 2016.